MmedaraU/study-notes/javascript.md

 ## Memory Leaks
 A memory leak occurs when a program retains references to values that can no longer be accessed in its memory.
 Memory is used to store values that are no longer required by the program.

-Memory leaks case problems by gradually reducing the overall memory available, causing the program to lag.
+Memory leaks cause problems by gradually reducing the overall memory available, causing the program to lag.

 # Variables